 Everything changed in 2012 when I became a parent.

 When my daughter was only a few weeks old, I struggled with breastfeeding.
 I remember wondering if breastfeeding would be harder for an abuse survivor?
 As a survivor, I was aware triggers were real.
 But as an educator, I had never seen any information related to sexual abuse and breastfeeding.

-I realized if the long term impact of abuse was unknown to me, it wasn’t likely something other professionals were aware of.
+I realized if the long term impact of abuse was unknown to me, it wasn’t likely to be something other professionals were aware of either.